Anxious Child, Ages 6 to 12

 Why is my child so anxious?

-As children get older, they subject themselves to more scrutiny, and this can give rise to a good deal of anxiety.
+As children get older, they subject themselves to more scrutiny.
+This, in turn, can give rise to a good deal of anxiety.
 Typically, children of this age worry about performing well in school, impressing their peers, and living up to their parents' expectations.
 Anxiety can result when a child feels she may be failing at any of these things.
-Your child might fret that she doesn't have the "cool" brand of jeans or hesitate to try in-line skating for the first time or drag her feet getting ready for school one morning because she has to make a presentation in science class.
+Your child might fret that she doesn't have the "cool" brand of jeans or drag her feet getting ready for school one morning because she has to make a presentation in science class.

 In addition, your child may react to stresses and issues within the family as well as the world beyond: A divorce, a parent's losing a job, a car accident, even a story on the evening news can trigger feelings of distress, fear, and helplessness.
 At this age, children begin to think more about death, realizing that it's real and happens to everyone -- not only the bad guy on TV, but parents and children as well.
 Consequently, your child may have trouble falling asleep after watching a movie in which someone dies or refuse to go to school if you're ill.
 Provide your child plenty of opportunities to discuss specific fears, especially if they've arisen from events in your household.